-The Board had appointed Ms. Naina Desai (M. No.1351) Practicing Company Secretary tocarry out Secretarial Audit under the provisions of Section 204 of the Companies Act 2013for the financial year 2017-18.
+The Board had appointed Mrs. Naina Desai (M. No. F1351) Practicing Company Secretaryto carry out Secretarial Audit under the provisions of Section 204 of the Act for thefinancial year 2019-20.

-The Secretarial Audit Report issued by Naina Desai Practicing Company Secretaryis attached as Annexure G' to this Board Report.
+The Secretarial Audit Report issued by Mrs. Naina Desai Practicing Company Secretaryis attached as Annexure G' to this Board Report.

-The Secretarial Auditor's Report to the shareholders does not contain any qualificationor reservation which has any material adverse effect on the functioning of the Company.
+The Secretarial Auditor's Report to the shareholders does not contain any qualificationor reservation or adverse remark.

 Details of Significant and Material Orders Passed by the Regulators or Courts orTribunals